Ayatallah/ADSP/README.md

 # ADSP
-This Repository contains assignments' solutions for Coursera's "Applied Data Science with Python Specialization" Offered by University of Michigan.
+This Repository contains my solutions for courses assignments in Coursera's "Applied Data Science with Python Specialization" Offered by University of Michigan.